1202kbs/Robustness-and-Interpretability/README.md

 **Section Summary**

-We were also able to discover a trade-off between test accuracy and gradient interpretability under the adversarial training framework.
+Using the results from Section 3.2, we were also able to discover a trade-off between test accuracy and gradient interpretability under the adversarial training framework.

 **Experiment Procedure**